JamesPImes/xlsx_copycull/README.md

 # xlsx_copycull

-A tool for streamlined copying of Microsoft Excel spreadsheets and deleting only those rows that meet a user-specified condition, based on the value of a given cell in each row.
+A tool for streamlined copying of Microsoft Excel spreadsheets and deleting only those rows that meet one or more user-specified conditions, based on the value of a given cell or cells in each row.

-Copyright © 2022, James P. Imes

 ## Background